-On October 28, 2013, the Company announced the signing of a joint venture agreement with Pilot Gold for the Kinsley Mountain property.
+On October 28, 2013, the Company signed a joint venture agreement with Pilot Gold for the Kinsley Mountain property.
 Pilot Gold is the operator.
 Pursuant to the joint venture agreement, the Company is responsible for approximately 21% of the exploration costs to be undertaken on the Kinsley Mountain property in order to maintain its interest.
-The Company estimates that its share of the 2014 exploration program on the Kinsley Mountain property will be approximately US\$941,000.
+The Company's share of the 2014 exploration program on the Kinsley Mountain property will be US\$1,265,697.
+To March 31, 2014, the Company has advanced US\$484,130.